mindcrypt/powerglot/README.md

 ```
 # Usage & Parameters

-The following lines show some examples of usage from Powerglot
+Some examples to hide payloads using polyglots with Powerglot
 ```
 # Example 1 - Hiding a powershell/php/shell script in a JPEG image